Gatley: Education

 Gatley has three nurseries, two primary schools (Gatley and Lum Head), and one secondary school (The Kingsway School).
 The schools are in the state sector.

 Gatley Primary School

 Situated on Hawthorn Road, it has approximately 460 pupils aged 5–11, and got an overall "outstanding" rating by Ofsted in 2010.

 Lum Head Primary School

 Lum Head Primary School (previously Lum Head Junior School) is situated in Troutbeck Road.
 It was opened on 1 September 1965 and it comes under the Stockport Metropolitan Borough.
 It has approximately 200 pupils in the age range 4–11.
-It was given an overall "good" rating by Ofsted in 2011.
+It was given an overall "good" rating by Ofsted in 2019.

-High Grove Infant School

-High Grove Infant School was situated in Grasmere Road and opened in 1968? as the Infant School for Lum Head Primary School as the number of 5-11 year olds in the area increased with the building of new housing estates.
-It closed in 19xx? and was replaced by residential houses on Kentmere Close.

 The Kingsway School

 The Kingsway School was formed in 1983 following the merger of Broadway Boys School and Kingsway Girls School.
 It is now a mixed school specialising in mathematics, computing and science.
 It is situated on two sites, Foxland Road in Gatley and Broadway in Cheadle, on opposite sides of the A34 road (Kingsway), linked by a pedestrian subway.
-The school was rated "good" by OFSTED in 2013.
+The school was rated "good" by OFSTED in 2020.